jxjo/Xoptfoil2/examples/Worker_demo/Readme.txt

-Show some of the functionality of the 'Worker' to automate typical tasks in airfoil design
+Show some of the functionality of the Worker to automate typical tasks in airfoil design

 - repanel and normlize an airfoil